dotse/tls-fed-auth/tls-fed-auth.md

     -   digest (REQUIRED)

-        End-entity certificate base64 encoded Subject Public Key Information (SPKI) fingerprint [@!RFC7469], for client the digest MUST be globally unique.
-MAY, locally in the same entity_id object, be assigned to multiple clients.
+        The public key of the end-entity certificate converted to a Subject Public Key Information (SPKI) fingerprint, as specified in section 2.4 of [@!RFC7469].
+For clients, the digest MUST be globally unique for unambiguous identification.
+However, within the same entity_id object, the same digest MAY be assigned to multiple clients.

         Example: "+hcmCjJEtLq4BRPhrILyhgn98Lhy6DaWdpmsBAgOLCQ="